ajpelu/qpyr_dendro/man/notes_dendro_analysis.md

 References
 ==========

+Altman, J., P. Fibich, J. Dolezal, and T. Aakala.
+2014.
+TRADER: A package for tree ring analysis of disturbance events in r.
+Dendrochronologia 32:107–112.

+Camarero, J. J., C. Bigler, J. C. Linares, and E. Gil-Pelegrín.
+2011.
+Synergistic effects of past historical logging and drought on the decline of pyrenean silver fir forests.
+Forest Ecology and Management 262:759–769.

 Cook, E., and L. Kairukstis.
 1990.
 Methods of dendrochronology: Applications in the environmental sciences.
 Kluwer Academic, Doredrecht.

 Dorado-Liñán, I., I. Cañellas, M. Valbuena-Carabaña, L. Gil, and G. Gea-Izquierdo.
 2017.
 Coexistence in the mediterranean-temperate transitional border: Multi-century dynamics of a mixed old-growth forest under global change.
 Dendrochronologia 44:48–57.

+Gea-Izquierdo, G., and I. Cañellas.
+2014.
+Local climate forces instability in long-term productivity of a mediterranean oak along climatic gradients.
+Ecosystems 17:228–241.

 Holmes, R. L. 1983.
 Computer-assisted quality control in tree-ring dating and measurement.
 Tree-Ring Bulletin 43:69–78.

+Nowacki, G. J., and M. D. Abrams.
+1997.
+Radial-growth averaging criteria for reconstructing disturbance histories from presettlement-origing oaks.
+Ecological Monographs 67:225–249.

 Piovesa, G., F. Biondi, A. D. Filippo, A. Alessandrini, and M. Maugeri.
 2008.
 Drought-driven growth reduction in old beech (fagus sylvatica l.) forests of the central apennines, italy.
 Global Change Biology 14:1265–1281.